Local Treasures with Pia: Spokane Parasport supports disabled athletes of all levels

 “We do sport and recreation for athletes with disabilities.
 The youngest is two years old and the oldest is 72,” said Teresa Skinner, executive director of Spokane Parasport.
 “We run the gamut of all levels from recreational to the paralympic level.”

-Wheelchair basketball is huge, and other program include track and field, swimming, road racing and sled hockey.
+Wheelchair basketball is huge, and other programs include track and field, swimming, road racing and sled hockey.

 The Paralympic sport system got its name because it is parallel to the Olympic sports program.